gaylonalfano/lifecyles-lesson/README.md

 ## Lifecycles lesson

+Update: Trying to clone locally.

-Here is our quick CRA application that demonstrates how lifecycles work in class components
+Here is our quick CRA application that demonstrates how lifecycles work in class components.

 # How to fork and clone